Dimius0/spectravortex/README.md

 ### Resilience Manager
 Analyzes and improves the robustness of photonic designs:

-* **Risk Assessment** — Tests circuits against 7 types of photonic failures (waveguide defects, resonator drift, etc.)
+- **Risk Assessment** — Tests circuits against 7 types of photonic failures (waveguide defects, resonator drift, etc.)
-* **Topology Comparison** — For OAM systems, generates and compares 4 alternative implementation variants
+- **Topology Comparison** — For OAM systems, generates and compares 4 alternative implementation variants
-* **Design Recommendations** — Suggests strategies for increasing reliability and potential reconfiguration paths
+- **Design Recommendations** — Suggests strategies for increasing reliability and potential reconfiguration paths

 > **Note**: This is not an autonomous AI, but an advanced analysis system that provides engineers with data-driven insights to create more failure-tolerant photonic systems.

-**Пример использования Resilience Manager**: from simulator.resilience.resilience_manager import ResilienceManager
+**Пример использования Resilience Manager:** from simulator.resilience.resilience_manager import ResilienceManager

 resilience_mgr = ResilienceManager()